jupyter-book/jupyter-book/docs/publish/gh-pages.md

 ## Push your book to a branch hosted by GitHub Pages

+There are multiple options you can choose to host your documentation on Github Page.
+Choose what's more convenient for you.

+### Option 1 - Manually copying output to docs folder

+Github Pages no longer requires the documentation to be on a separate branch `gh-pages` as it used.

+You can configure your repository to include the Github Pages documentation under a `docs` directory in the root of your project in the `main` branch.

+Then you can simply copy the output of the jupyter book `_build/html` directory into `docs`.
+One caviat, you will need to disable Jekyll default configurations from Github Pages by adding a file called `.nojekyll` in the `docs` directory.

+### Option 2 - Using ghp-import tool

 The easiest way to use GitHub Pages with your built HTML is to use the [`ghp-import`](https://github.com/davisp/ghp-import) package. `ghp-import` is a lightweight Python package that makes it easy to push HTML content to a GitHub repository.

 `ghp-import` works by copying *all* of the contents of your built book (i.e., the `_build/html` folder) to a branch of your repository called `gh-pages`, and pushes it to GitHub.
 The `gh-pages` branch will be created and populated automatically for you by `ghp-import`.
 To use `ghp-import` to host your book online with GitHub Pages follow the steps below: